JulAgu/Arduino_Automated_Greenhouse/README.md

 The project is not functional at present, I put it in this repository to inspire and contribute to similar projects, the hardware was disassembled and I stopped maintaining the database.

-This proyect incluted all the mechanical and software conception.
+This proyect included all the mechanical and software conception.
 It was my first scale model of automated controlled environments.